MeniosChr/snake/README.md

-Play classic snake game written in c.Your goal is to step on the numbers 1-5 and your snake becomes bigger based on the number.When you step on the number 5 you move on the next stage (this contains some errors) witch makes the game more challenging.
+Play classic snake game written in c.Your goal is to step through the numbers 1-5 and your snake becomes bigger based on the number.When you step through the number 5 you move on the next stage (this contains some errors) witch makes the game more challenging.

 Game rules:

--You can move up,down,left,right and also you must define how many times your snake will move(a number from 1 to 9). for example input d3 will move snake 3 times down
+-You can move up,down,left,right and also you must define how many times your snake will be moved(a number from 1 to 9). for example input d3 will move snake 3 times down

--If you move out of bounce you will end up on the opposite side.
+-If you move out of bounce you will end up on the opposite side of the map.

 -If you step on your tail means game over.